forestgrape/coronavirus/index.md

 The following relies on the assumption that the main transmission of Sars-CoV-2 is airborne (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](#transmission-models).
 Airborne transmissions can be thought [smoke like](#metaphor-and-measures) or like the reek of alcohol in the case of close range droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

 ### support immune protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
-Therefore the most important protection available is a good immune system.
+The best protection available is a good immune system.
 Vaccines - if once available - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
 In tropical regions where Sars-CoV-2 causes less virulent but there are many more infectious diseases, this should be the main focus.
 [in work]
-Proposals to increase the immune system:
+Proposals for good health:
 * providing settings that support good health
     - allow people outside to move
     - enviromental protection including clean air
 * lessen stress
-    - affordable life including basic health care
+    - secure and affordable life including basic health care
     - less pressure overall
 * healthy nutrition
-* providing information and tips to focus on the immune system and health
+* providing information and tips to focus on health and the immune system

-Good health including an intact immune system is important for many reasons.
+There are many reasons and not just Covid, good health including an intact immune system are important.

 ### masks